The Center for Algonquin Culture

 a descendant of the Micmac people (part of the Algonquin nations)

-is the founder of The Center for Algonquin Culture, and is currently
+is the founder of The Center for Algonquin Culture, and is a former

 Professor of Native American history at Marist College in Poughkeepsie,

 The Legacy of the Algonquin People of New York.

 is also the author of the widely praised No

 Word For Time, the Way of the Algonquin People,

 and many other books, including an Algonkian language series.

 Pritchard has given "Native New Yorker" walking tours